 Project Management and Technology Leadership track applicants are expected to have a minimum of two years of IT work experience.

-In addition to Universitywide requirements for graduate admissions (see page 15) applicants must interview with the program director.
+In addition to Universitywide requirements for graduate admissions (see page 15) applicants may be required to interview with the program director.